 This means Khakimov is due to complete his prison term in August 2026, when he would be 74.
 He would then be deprived of the right to participate in any religious organisation for three years, a period due to end in August 2029 when he would be 77.

 Mukumzoda declined to comment on the Court decision and referred Forum 18 to Judge Nabizoda.

-Asked why Khakimov was harshly punished for peaceful religious activity, the official (who did not give her name or position) who answered Judge Nabizoda's phone on 11 September claimed to Forum 18: "The Judge is busy hearing a case".
+Asked why Khakimov was harshly punished for exercising his freedom of religion and belief, the official (who refused to give her name or position) who answered Judge Nabizoda's phone on 11 September claimed to Forum 18: "The Judge is busy hearing a case".
 She refused to tell Forum 18 when the Judge will be available to talk about the case.

 Despite promises, no visitors allowed in trial hearingsJehovah's Witnesses stated that no visitors were allowed into the Investigation Prison for the final court hearings, including Khakimov's adult son, who lives in Dushanbe.

 "Judge Nabizoda indicated to our members that all visitors will be allowed to enter the detention facility to observe the hearing," they told Forum 18.
 "Unfortunately, during the last hearings held at the Investigation Prison, no unapproved visitors were allowed to enter the facility to observe the hearings.
 Only visitors approved by the judge and who were on a list provided to security were allowed to enter and observe the hearing."

 Because Forum 18 was unable to reach Judge Nabizoda, it was unable to find out why the trial was transferred to the prison and why none of Khakimov's friends were allowed in to attend the hearing.
 (END)